 And the lights!
 Thousands of strands of sparkling, beautiful white lights from November through February!

-The team at the Ginger and Baker booth reports 1220 cookies were crunched and 65 gallons of cocoa were sipped before the lights started twinkling!
+The team at the Ginger and Baker booth reported 1220 cookies were crunched and 65 gallons of cocoa were sipped before the lights started twinkling!
 A lot of sugar, a lot of sparkle and a lot of fun!

 Happy Holidays, everyone!!